The Basics: Overview

-What do I tell my child about preventing pregnancy and STDs?
+What do I tell my child about preventing pregnancy and STIs?

 Make sure your kids have the facts they need to make healthy and informed decisions about their sexual health.
-This includes information about pregnancy and STDs like HIV and chlamydia.
+This includes information about pregnancy and STIs like HIV and chlamydia.

-Even if you don’t think your child is having sex or in a dating or romantic relationship, talk with them about ways to prevent pregnancy and STDs.
+Even if you don’t think your child is having sex or in a dating or romantic relationship, talk with them about ways to prevent pregnancy and STIs.

 Check out these resources to learn more:

-- Talk with Your Teen About Preventing STDs
+- Talk with Your Teen About Preventing STIs

 - Choose the Right Birth Control